litmuschaos/litmusctl/README.md

 ## Compatibility matrix

-To check compatibility of chaosctl with Chaos Center
+To check compatibility of litmusctl with Chaos Center

 <table>
   <th>litmusctl version</th>